katepalbers/circ-exchg/_posts/2015-10-22-ephemeral.md

 Despite the obvious silliness, on some level, of all of this, I couldn’t help but wonder if Soth’s Snapchat biography revealed something about the “real” him.
 And if it did, how would I know?
 Had I even accurately remembered the images (or correctly perceived them in the first place)?
 Would an Instagram biography—publicly archived and cross-verifiable—be better?
 Are either more or less useful than a typical artist biography?
 Acting off-script, does a Snapchat biography reveal too much?
 Or, conversely, does it reveal only what I think I saw?

 I can’t say that I know.
 But I can say that the exercise had the effect of lifting a certain flattening effect of hearing the same story line over and over.
 And with regular (sometimes daily) infusions of watching Soth work his way through this new form of photographic language, the narrative arc of Soth’s biography that focuses on sheer breadth of visual and material photographic experimentation emerged into prominence.
-Over the past decade, there have been large format color photographs, of course, but also road-trippy Polaroids, photographs taken with a disposable camera in the language of “bad” photography, work with found vernacular photographs, a discovery of the languages of Instagram, and a mid-century black and white photojournalism flash photography aesthetic.
+Over the past decade, there have been large format color photographs, of course, but also road-trippy Polaroids, photographs taken with a disposable camera in the language of “bad” photography, projects with found vernacular photographs, a discovery of the languages of Instagram, and a mid-century black and white photojournalism flash aesthetic.
 Those modes have, subsequently, been funneled into a correspondingly rich range of distribution: fine art books, yes, but also newsprint, pop-up exhibitions, quirky publications, slide shows, posters, billboards, and t-shirts, as well as the more expected prints in museum and gallery exhibitions.

 I am hard pressed to think of an artist more fluent through the spectrum of visual languages of 20th century American photography, or who more visibly leverages the movement of multiple forms of photographic images through digital and material spaces, into their consequently contextually contingent meanings.
 And, this, ultimately, while all the while exploring the capacity and failures of a photograph or photographs to reveal human connections and disconnections.